 Whilst there are seven more types of cocoa plants variations, these tree are the main ones.

 13. You need 400 cacao beans to make one chocolate bar

 Numbers play a big part in chocolate facts for kids.
 It can take up to 400 cacao beans to make just one bar of chocolate.

 14. Each cocoa pod has only 60 seeds

 That’s a lot of beans and lot of cacao pods.
 Each pod has about 60 seeds.
 I’m surprised that chocolate is as cheap as it is!

-Cacao trees can grow as for up to 200 years, but their cocoa beans are only harvested for the first 25 years of their life.
+Cacao trees can grow for up to 200 years, but their cocoa beans are only harvested for the first 25 years of the tree life.
 In one year, a cacao tree produces around 2,000 pods.
-And the pods grow straight from the trunk of the tree and not on overhanging branches, either.
+It takes a minimum of 4 years before mature cacao tree starts bearing first cocoa pods.